So, they sold out the big rocket I wanted (Mega Der Red Max) so I decided to print my own!

 I finally ordered a 48" parachute to bring this beast back as gently as possible.
 Simulations based on the finished weights show it weighs 50 ounces without engines and will fly to ~400 feet on 3 E16-4 engines.
 If I use 3 F15-4 engines it should fly to ~730 feet, and 3 F67-6W (white lightning) engines would take it to 1700 feet!

 I've also 3D printed black PETG launch lugs and black rail guides.
 I don't have a rail launcher, but my club does so I might get to try the really big engines there.
 Now, I need to get busy putting it together.
-I need to cut slits in the body for the fin tabs, and 3D printed a fin alignment guide designed by my friend.
-I've also got a PSII Der Big Red Max kit to build so I will be able to compare them side-by-side.
+I need to cut slits in the body for the fin tabs, and 3D printed a fin alignment guide designed for me by frogglicker.
+I've also got a 3" diameter Estes PSII Der Big Red Max kit to build, which should fly ~1100 feet on a single F15-4, so I will be able to compare them side-by-side.
 I'll try to post some build notes soon and, hopefully, a launch picture soon.

 Comments